Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         gsutil rb gs://${INFRA_ID}-bootstrap-ignition
         gcloud deployment-manager deployments delete ${INFRA_ID}-bootstrap

 37. Now we are good to create our worker nodes.
-Note that if you run an oc get co command from your bastion host at this time, you will still see a few operators unavailable, typically the ingress, console, authentication, and a few other cluster operators.
+Note that if you run an `oc get co` command from your bastion host at this time, you will still see a few operators unavailable, typically the ingress, console, authentication, and a few other cluster operators.
 This is because they depend on some components which need to come up on the worker nodes.
-For example, the ingress cluster operator will deploy the router pods on the worker nodes, and only then will a route to your console will be created, and eventually your authentication operator would also reach completion.
+For example, the ingress cluster operator will deploy the router pods on the worker nodes by default, and only then will a route to your console will be created, and eventually your authentication operator would also reach completion.
     1. Set the env variable for the worker ignition config file.

            export WORKER_IGNITION=`cat install_dir/worker.ign`